 More than two-thirds of our food crops depend on bees.
 But Canada, like the rest of the world, is losing its bees to habitat loss, pesticides, climate change and disease.
 Honey bees have loyal keepers to speak for them.
 Wild native bees need a voice too.
 You can be their voice.

 Community gardens, parks and landscaped areas are important places for wild native bees.
-Canada has more than 800 species of wild native bees, 40 of which are bumble bees.
+Canada has more than 800 species of wild, native bees 40 of which are bumble bees.
 Your own backyard could have 50 different species of wild native bees.
-Here are three easy actions to make your yard a safe place where bees can thrive.

-I will make the bees a friendly home, by planting a Bee & Bee in my yard or on my balcony, and by learning how to make it safe for bees.Sign the Pledge
+I will make the bees a safe and friendly home in my yard or on my balcony by changing my gardening practices and learning how to “Let It Bee”.Sign the Pledge

 (August 2, 2016 podcast) Bee expert Professor Sheila Colla, York University tells CBC Ontario Morning host Wei Chen, more about the decline of the Rusty-patched bumble bee and the Friends of the Earth Bee Cause Team and Fletcher Wildlife Garden's senior volunteer are out counting bumble bees and talk about the importance of the Great Canadian Bumble Bee Count.
 Bumble bees are at their peak right now.
 Come on out and take a bumble bee picture for the Great Canadian Bumble Bee Count.
 Listen to the podcast from 18:30.